Recommendations

 For a relaxing half-day trip, Muir Woods National Park is a great option.
 There are many affordable guided tours available—I joined an afternoon one and found the guide to be excellent.
 That said, I personally felt the time spent in the woods (about 1.5 hours) was a bit short.

-A helpful tip from our guide: between Memorial Day and Labor Day, public transportation to Muir Woods is available for just $3!
-You can catch an early bus, explore the park at your own pace, and hop on a return bus that runs every 20 minutes.
-Definitely worth planning ahead for this!
+Pro Tip: Between Memorial Day and Labor Day, public transportation to Muir Woods is just $3!
+You can catch an early bus and explore at your own pace.

 It's also possible to book a tour to Yosemite!
 Although a bit on the expensive, which we'll 100% do in the future!
 Update: It's possible to take public transportation to Yosemite!
 It's on the "must visit" list for next time in the bay area!